kgururangan/Quantum-Chemistry/README.md

 Contents of Repository:

 CC_matlab - most up-to-date set of coupled-cluster codes.
-Performs spinorbital (left-)CCSD and (left-)EOMCCSD (using davidson diagonalization routine in Davidson_methods folder) with method-of-moments (MM) CC methods CR-CC(2,3) and CR-EOMCC(2,3) forthcoming.
-Also containes spin-integrated open-shell CCSD method contained in UCCSD folders.
-Spin-integrated EOM and MMCC methods also under construction.
+Available calculations:
+  CCSD (spinorbital)
+  UCCSD (spin-integrated)
+  CCSDT (spinorbital)
+  CCSDT(III) (spinorbital)
+  Left-CCSD (spinorbital)
+  EOM-CCSD (spinorbital)
+  Left-EOMCCSD (spinorbital)

 Routines can be run using one- and two-body molecular orbital integrals inputs (along with system parameters like number of occupied and unoccupied alpha/beta electrons) which can be found in CC_matlab_tests.
 Run routines as shown in main.m

 CT_Hamiltonian - collection of codes used for crude modeling of charge-transfer processes in dimers